Only the True Best List of TV and Movie Cars

 Later when the producers of Batman came to Barris for a car, he had the car in hand to work from.
 This was important because the producers gave him weeks to produce a car, and his Ford Lincoln Futura made that deadline possible.
 If you look behind the front wheel quarter panel in any profile photos of the Batmobile you see there is an affixed Barris design crest.

 The Batmobile of the 1960’s era has survived the test of time.
 More recognizable than any other Batmobile used in film or print, this Batmobile is considered by many as the Batmobile.
 In 1973 Adam West (Batman) took the Batmobile out on its own publicity tour.

 So popular is the original Batmobile that Mattel’s Hot Wheels brand has released the Batmobile over and over throughout the years.
-Over seven different die cast versions from scale to detail have been released since year 2000.
+Over seven different die-cast versions from scale to detail have been released since the year 2000.

 Driver: Doc Brown (Christopher Lloyd)

 Make Model Year: Delorean, DMC -12 – 1981

 Car Info: Named after company owner John Delorean.
 Gullwing doors.
 Stainless steel finish.
 The retractable window within window design.
 Rear engine front wheel drive 170 hp (EU) 130 hp (US) 2.8 liter V-6 PRV (Peugeot-Renault-Volvo).
 Top speed 140 mph.

 Details and Trivia